-Our broilers are processed while young and tender, and reach average dressed weights typically averaging 4.75-6.75 lbs.
-Our birds are processed “whole.”
+Our broilers are processed while young and tender, and reach average dressed weights typically averaging 4.5-6.5 lbs.
+The majority of our birds are processed “whole,” but we do allow some special orders of individual cuts.
 Giblets are NOT included, unless specifically requested by the customer.
 The birds are weighed, packaged, labeled, and frozen.
 Customers are notified when their birds are ready for pickup.

-The current price is $4.75/lb. (dressed weight) for pastured broilers.
+The current price is $4.70/lb. (dressed weight) for broilers.
 There is a $7.00/bird reserve, with the remainder due at pickup.
 Prices are subject to change.

 Pastured Turkeys: Shepherd’s Valley raises a limited number of turkeys for the Thanksgiving season, including broad-breasted Bronze and Bourbon Red.
 These beautiful birds, like all our poultry, are raised on lush green pastures and fed with certified organic grains and trace mineral supplements.
 Again, there are no vaccinations, medicated feeds, or antibiotics ever used.
 Turkeys will range in size from 9-16 lbs. (dressed weights) for heritage breeds like the Bourbon Red, and 17-24 lbs. for the broad-breasted Bronze birds.
 Heritage breed turkeys take 10 weeks longer to raise, have proportionately more dark meat than the broad-breasted Bronze, and have a richer flavor and texture.
 Our customers really rave about the taste of these birds!

-Broad-breasted Bronze turkeys are currently priced at $6.00/lb. and Bourbon Red heritage turkeys are $8.00/lb.
+Broad-breasted Bronze turkeys are currently priced at $5.50/lb. and Bourbon Red heritage turkeys are $7.50/lb.
 Turkeys are processed whole with giblets included in a separate bag placed inside the carcass.
 The birds are weighed, packaged, labeled, and frozen.
-A $40 deposit per bird is required to reserve your turkey(s), with the remainder due at pickup.
+A $35 deposit per bird is required to reserve your turkey(s), with the remainder due at pickup.
 There is very high demand for these birds.
 We typically sell out every season, generally well before Thanksgiving.
 Word-of-mouth from satisfied customers has been our best form of advertising.